Case Study

 Constraints

-• Internal platform with diverse usage patterns
+• Internal platform serving diverse roles and usage patterns

-• Fragmented and inconsistent content
+• Fragmented legacy content with unclear ownership

 • High expectations for adoption without formal training